2

 While moving from traditional service valuations (~5-9× EBITDA) to tech-enabled or AI-augmented service multiples (~10-17×) is common.
 Mid-teens and above valuations are typically justified by a combination of recurring or contractually sticky revenue, double-digit organic growth, strong margin profile, category scarcity, and demonstrated scalability - factors that AI capabilities can enhance but are not a prerequisite for.

-“Before vs. After” example (EBITDA $20M)
+Business workflow optimization with AI “Before vs. After” example (EBITDA $20M)

 Scenario